DII – Danish Innovation Index

 The first consumer-based ranking of the most innovative firms in Denmark

-For the first time, we will announce winners in twenty different categories:
+For the first time, DII will announce winners across 20 industries:

 • Airlines